kovidgoyal/calibre/manual/gui.rst

   * character variants always match each other.
   * punctuation is always significant.

-The search options `Unaccented characters match accented characters and punctuation is ignored` and `Case sensitive searching` are ignored.
+The search options :guilabel:`Unaccented characters match accented characters and punctuation is ignored` and :guilabel:`Case sensitive searching` are ignored.
 They have no effect on this search's behavior.

-The following compares this search to a contains search assuming the `Unaccented characters match...` option is checked (see above) given the same two book titles:
+The following compares this search to a contains search assuming the :guilabel:`Unaccented characters match...` option is checked (see above) given the same two book titles:

   1. Big, Bothéred, and Bad
   2. Big Bummer